Ragga Soca: The Dynamic Fusion of Jamaica’s Ragga and Trinidad’s Soca Rhythms

 Ragga Soca Competition Winners (Trinidad & Tobago)

-The following information was sourced from the website tntisland.com:
+We obtained the following information from the website tntisland.com:

 • 1999 - Iwer George - Iwer And Ah Half